dev5h/docs/Linux/fish-add-path.md

-n the Fish shell, you can add directories to your PATH by modifying the `config.fish` file.
+On the Fish shell, you can add directories to your PATH by modifying the `config.fish` file.
 Here's how you can do it:

 ### Step 1: Open the Fish Configuration File
 Open the Fish configuration file `config.fish` in a text editor.
 You can use any text editor you prefer.
 For example: